History of Pomerania (1806–1933): Polish Corridor

-In the course of the reestablishment of the previously partitioned Polish state as a result of the Treaty of Versailles, the Polish corridor" was established from 70% of the dissolved former province of West Prussia, comprising Pomerelian areas and the Chelmno (Kulmer) Land.
+In the course of the reestablishment of the previously partitioned Polish state as a result of the Treaty of Versailles, the Polish corridor" was established from 70% of the dissolved former province of West Prussia, comprising Pomerelian areas and the Chełmno Land.
 It cut Germany off from her province of East Prussia while at the same time it allowed interwar Poland access to the Baltic Sea.
 Within Poland the corridor mostly constituted the Pomeranian Voivodeship (województwo pomorskie).
 The term was first used by Polish politicians and came into international use.

-After the seaport workers of the Free City of Danzig harbour went on strike throughout the Polish-Soviet War the Polish Government decided to build a new seaport at Gdynia (Gdingen) in the territory of the Corridor.
+After the seaport workers of the Free City of Danzig harbour went on strike throughout the Polish-Soviet War the Polish Government decided to build a new seaport at Gdynia in the territory of the Corridor.
 A large part of the German population of the Polish Corridor left the area after its cession to the Second Polish Republic in June 1919.
 Poland took over complete control on January 20, 1920.
 Those people who wanted to stay in their hometowns had to take Polish citizenship, as Poland refused to accept German citizens living in its territory.
 Former public officials were not accepted as Polish citizens and had to leave the area.
 Other people, declining to give up German citizenship, had also to leave the Corridor.
 Due to the reduced population German schools were closed and property of former Germans residents was confiscated.

 Throughout the East Prussian plebiscite in July 1920 Polish authorities tried to prevent traffic through the Corridor, interrupting any postal, telegraphic and telephonic communication.
 On March 10, 1920, the British representative on the Marienwerder Plebiscite Commission, H.D.
 Beaumont, wrote of numerous continuing difficulties being made by Polish officials and added "as a result, the ill-will between Polish and German nationalities and the irritation due to Polish intolerance towards the German inhabitants in the Corridor (now under their rule), far worse than any former German intolerance of the Poles, are growing to such an extent that it is impossible to believe the present settlement (borders) can have any chance of being permanent....
 It can confidently be asserted that not even the most attractive economic advantages would induce any German to vote Polish.
-If the frontier is unsatisfactory now, it will be far more so when it has to be drawn on this side (of the river) with no natural line to follow, cutting off Germany from the river bank and within a mile or so of Marienwerder, which is certain to vote German.
+If the frontier is unsatisfactory now, it will be far more so when it has to be drawn on this side (of the river) with no natural line to follow, cutting off Germany from the riverbank and within a mile or so of Marienwerder, which is certain to vote German.
 I know of no similar frontier created by any treaty."

 Due to these difficulties, ongoing after the East Prussian Plebiscite ended with a significant German success, the German Ministry for Transport established the Seedienst Ostpreußen ("Sea Service East Prussia") in 1922 to provide a ferry connection to the German exclave of East Prussia, independent of transit through Polish territory.